HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/visitors/signin.md

 NOTE: The Node-RED dashboard is a single instance displayed for all connected users.
 So it's appropriate for a visitor's "in-out" application or a central display of metrics.
 But it's not appropriate for reporting for all managers.
 {: .alert .alert-warning}

 ### New Flow

 1. Click on the menu top-right of Node-RED (the three horizontal lines).
 2. Click Flows > Add.
 This will add a new flow to the canvas area.

 ### Heading Nodes

 1. In the **dashboard** category, drag a **media** node onto the canvas.
 The node does not need wiring to anything.
-   - On **Group**, click "Add new ui_group...".
+   - On **Group**, click "Add new dashboard group...".
 Click the pencil.
-Against Tab click "Add new ui_tab...".
+Against Tab click "Add new dashboard tab...".
 Click the pencil.
 Name the new tab "Home" and click "Add".
-Name the new group "New Vitisor" and untick "Display group name".
+Name the new group "New Visitor" and untick "Display group name".
 Set the Size to 12 and click "Add".
    - Set the Size to "2 x 1".
    - On the Files tab, against Category, click the drop down and select "Add new...".
-Call it "keep"
+Call it "keep".
+   - Against "File", click the drop down and select "Add new...".
-   - Click the "Choose Files" button, select the HCL_KEEP_Icon_Boxed.png image downloaded earlier.
+   - Click the "Choose Files" button, select the KeepNewIcon.png image downloaded earlier.
 Click the upload button.
+Click Done.
 2. In the **dashboard** category, drag a **text** node onto the canvas.
 The node does not need adding to anything.
    - Select the New Visitor group created in the last step.
    - Set the Size to "6 x 1".
    - Set the Label to "KEEP VISITORS".

 ### Sign In Form

 The Sign in Form will take input and create a document in the visitors database.
 There are required fields, but there will not be any additional validation added.
 Validation could be added both in the Form Access Mode and/or in Node-RED.
 Because access to the Domino REST API "visitors" database is not restricted to *only* Node-RED, it's important to have the validation also in the Domino REST API.

 1. Drag a **form** node onto the canvas.